 - Finish with remaining mousse.
 Smooth and place your dessert in the freezer.

-- After few hours, when is solid frozen, remove it from your circle or springform and place it over a rack that has a baking sheet underneath.
+- After few hours, when it is solidly frozen, please remove it from your circle or springform and place it over a rack with a baking sheet underneath.

 - Glaze it with the glaze at 32C/90F.

 - Decorate with chocolate pieces and some food glitter.